1. The First Anglo-Burmese War began in __________.

 Explanation: The Raja of Sikkim ceded Darjeeling to the British in 1835.

-84. The common British motive in conquering Burma, Nepal, and Bhutan was:
+84. The common British motive in conquering Burma, Nepal, and Bhutan was__________.

 A) Tea plantations